DaltonHart/garnet/readme.md

 ### Please fork, clone, and contribute!

-### Current features:
+### Current Features

   - Extensibility across courses and cohorts
   - Mobile-friendly attendance-taking
   - Integration with Github
     - Keep track of students' and instructors' Github information
     - Track issues, pull requests, and forks
   - A "Report Card" functionality that shows students their current attendance and assignment turn-in rates
   - Leave detailed notes on homework submissions in Markdown format
   - Leave detailed observations on students in Markdown format
-- Admin and nonadmin roles
+  - Admin and Non-Admin roles

 ## Local Setup